A Novel Unified Approach to Invariance for a Dynamical System: Invariance Conditions

 where we use the fact that $u_n$ is the eigenvector corresponding to the eigenvalue $ \lambda_n^{-1}$ of $Q^{-1}$, and $K(\Delta t)=\Delta t u_n^T(AQ^{-1}+Q^{-1}A^T)u_n+(\Delta t)^2u_n^T(AQ^{-1}A+A^2Q^{-1}+Q^{-1}A^{2T})u_n+\cdots.$ We note that inertia$\{Q\}=\{n-1,0,1\}$ implies inertia$\{Q^{-1})\}=\{n-1,0,1\},$ then we have that $Q^{-1}$ exists, which yields the following: $ |K(\Delta t)|\leq \|u\|^2(2\Delta t \|A\|\|Q^{-1}\|+3\Delta t^2\|A\|^2\|Q^{-1}\|+\cdots)=\|u\|^2\|Q^{-1}\|\tfrac{2\Delta t \|A\|-(\Delta t \|A\|)^2}{(1-\Delta t \|A\|)^2}. $ We can choose $\Delta t\leq \min\{0.5\|A\|^{-1},(\|A\|(1-4\lambda_n\|Q^{-1}\|)^{-1}\},$ such that (\ref{eq512}) holds.
 In fact,

-Condition (\ref{ellip32con1}) is the same as the one presented in \cite{stern}, whose proof is much more complicated than ours.
+Condition (\ref{ellip32con}) is the same as the one presented in \cite{stern}, whose proof is much more complicated than ours.
 Finding the value of $\eta$ in Theorem \ref{ellipthmcon2} and \ref{ellipthmcon3} is essentially a semidefinite optimization problem.
 For example, we can use the following semidefinite optimization problem:

-When the optimal solution $\eta^*$ is nonnegative, we can claim that the Lorenz cone is an invariant set for the continuous system.
+When the optimal solution $\eta^*$ of (\ref{eqdde}) exists, then by Theorem \ref{ellipthmcon3} we can claim that the Lorenz cone is an invariant set for the continuous system.
 Various celebrated SDO solvers, {e.g.}, SeDuMi, CVX, and SDPT3, can be used to solve SDO problem (\ref{eqdde}).